simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 <details>
 <summary><strong>Faster macOS dock animation</strong></summary>
+This enables auto-hide and speeds up the animation

 1. Launch Terminal.app
 1. Copy the following script, paste it into the Terminal window, then press ENTER